Everything You Need to Know About Fountains in Kansas City

 While more than 200 fountains grace Kansas City's landscape, a few oft-photographed favorites stand out as exemplary examples of the metro region's undeniable beauty:

-- J.C.
-Nichols Memorial Fountain: One of the city’s most recognizable landmarks is the J.C.
-Nichols Memorial Fountain, situated near the iconic Plaza.
+- Fountain in Mill Creek Park: One of the city’s most recognizable landmarks is the centerpiece of Mill Creek Park, situated near the iconic Country Club Plaza.
 Built in Paris in 1910, it once adorned the estate of a New York millionaire and was brought to Kansas City in 1951.

 - Firefighters Fountain and Memorial: Dedicated in 1991 to honor six firefighters who lost their lives in a tragic accident, this stunning fountain and memorial serves as a tribute to those heroes and all others who keep KC safe.